wyxloading/files.md/README.md

 ```

 ## ADRs (Architecture Decision Records)
+- Removed Wikilinks support.
+Only plain Markdown links, our knowledge base must be interoperable.
 - Updates are now processed sequentially on per-user basis.
 Because there were some race conditions on concurrent file writings.
 Also we faced out-of-order forwarded messages processing, and it was impossible to collapse them to one message.
 - **Removed fyne.io**.
 At first, I wanted a lightweight alternative to Electron, and fyne.io seemed to be an ideal candidate.
 After a few days working with it 80% of bot functionality was implemented, and I was pretty happy with it.
 The thing is, to implement the rest of the functionality, we would have to apply A TREMENDOUS amount of effort.
 I am talking tiny details such as scrolling, emojis rendering, text selecting behaviour, links support, etc. And in future we would have to implement image uploading and markdown/html renderer, which would be also painful in such non-webview based toolkit.
 As much as I hate using the web stack for the desktop applications, it doesn't seem like we have a choice.
 Let's try wails.io.
 - We use vendoring for dependencies.
 We want all our few dependencies to be in the repo, so we don't care about blocked/removed dependencies.
 Our repository is the self-sufficient source of truth.